-You must start your MIPS Promoting Interoperability (PI) performance period on or before October 3rd or you risk earning NO POINTS in the completely overhauled category (which accounts for 25% of your MIPS score).
+You must start your MIPS Promoting Interoperability (PI) performance period or you risk earning NO POINTS in the completely overhauled category (which accounts for 25% of your MIPS score).
 If you don’t, you can bet on a relatively poor MIPS score that could place your practice at risk for negative payment adjustments.

 There’s not much time left.
 It’s urgent you take action immediately.
 The new MIPS PI changes for the patient engagement and CEHRT performance category have significant technical, workflow and training challenges that need to be implemented as soon as possible.

 This is where physician and MACRA expert, Michael Stearns, MD, CPC, CFPC, CRC, can help you.
-On Thursday, August 22nd at 1pm ET, Dr. Stearns is presenting a 90-minute online training session that will walk you through the 2019 MIPS Promoting Interoperability changes step-by-step.
+During this a 90-minute online training session, Dr. Stearns will walk you through the 2019 MIPS Promoting Interoperability changes step-by-step.
 What you learn during this training will help you avoid the very real possibility of scoring zero points in the PI category.

 Here are just a few of the MIPS Promoting Interoperability reporting tools and strategies you’ll receive during this 90-minute online training: